mainmatter/playbook/development-process/README.md

 project managers.
-We believe the traditional project manager role with responsibilities focussed around time and resource management is an organisational anti-pattern and often does not provide the intended benefits but in fact have negative impact:
+We believe the traditional project manager role with responsibilities focussed around time and resource management is an organisational anti-pattern and often does not provide the intended benefits but in fact has a negative impact:

 - The project manager role can constitute an intermediary between project stakeholders, intercepting direct communication and discussion between them.